return42/sphkerneldoc/linux_src_doc/kernel/rcu/tree_c.rst

 Description
 -----------

-If the current CPU is in its idle loop and is neither in an interrupt or NMI handler, return true.
+Return true if RCU is watching the running CPU, which means that this CPU can safely enter RCU read-side critical sections.
+In other words, if the current CPU is in its idle loop and is neither in an interrupt or NMI handler, return true.

 .. _`rcu_is_cpu_rrupt_from_idle`: